Sangram2811/ReturantBill/README.md

 ## Step 2: Start your Application

 Let Metro Bundler run in its _own_ terminal.
-Open a _new_ terminal from the _root_ of your React Native project.
+Open a ew_ terminal from the _root_ of your React Native project.
 Run the following command to start your _Android_ or _iOS_ app:

 ### For Android